b0ck/mpd_web_gui/README.md

 * Play a song with a click on the play arrow
 * A status bar showing the current song (refreshes on song play/pause)
 * Pause/resume a song from the status bar
+* Show song progress
+* socket communication for UI updates

 ## What needs to be done
 * Implement a playlist
 * Show album cover
-* Better network implementation of status updates (e.g. socket communication)
-* Show song progress

 ## In the far far future
 * Change loudness of songs